Do you have a road bike for 2023? If you don’t then relax. In this guide, I will help you to choose the best entry-level road bikes.

 Best for New Roadies

-The CAAD Optimo 4 got its place on our list immediately as a good cheap road bike and here it has remained.
+The Cannondale Topstone 3 got its place on our list immediately as a good cheap road bike.
 Cannondale is one of the best-known manufacturers around and this bike is a great example of what they can do.

-The CAAD Optimo 4 brings together a list of reliable components on a quality aluminum frame that makes it the biggest bargain in entry-level road cycling.
+The Cannondale Topstone 3 brings together a list of reliable components on a quality aluminum frame that makes it the biggest bargain in entry-level road cycling.

-The bike is made for comfortable road riding and has a smooth endurance geometry.
+The bike is made for comfortable road or gravel riding and has a smooth endurance geometry.
 It’s excellent for long days out and comfortable riding.

-It comes with Shimano Claris gearing and this will give you plenty of gears for getting up and downhill easily and will be silky smooth to use.
+It comes with Shimano Sora gearing and this will give you plenty of gears for getting up and downhill easily and will be silky smooth to use.
+It also features mechanical disc brakes that provide solid stopping power, but are not the best out there.

-It comes with 700c road wheels and 25c tires which will offer you decent speed but without the ride feeling harsh.
-We highly recommend the CAAD Optimo because not only is it an amazing bike, it’s incredible value for money.
+All in all, we highly recommend the Cannondale Topstone 3 because not only is it an amazing bike, it’s incredible value for money.

 Always Lock Your Bike!
 Best Bicycle Locks Out There

-All these bikes are value-added possibilities, but, if we drill into the details, then Rondo RUUT AL2 is probably the best choice for longer adventures on varying terrain.
-It’s the best entry-level adventure road bike that we’ve found.
+Delving into the details, the Rondo RUUT AL2 stands out as the best choice for extended adventures on diverse terrains.
+It’s the finest entry-level adventure road bike we’ve encountered, even though is a bit expensive.

-The best newcomer is definitely the Marin Four Corners.
-It has a nice balance between price and components and performs excellently on gravel and paved roads.
+The best newcomer is definitely the Giant Contend AR 3.
+It strikes a commendable balance between price and component quality and excels on endurance rides and paved roads.

-An excellent pick for women who want to take up road biking is the Giordano Libero, which has women-specific parts and geometry and a decent set of components.
+Finally, an excellent pick for women who want to take up road biking is the Giordano Libero, which has beginner-friendly parts and geometry and a decent set of components.

-Don’t forget that all these bikes are the best entry-level road bikes!
+Remember, all these bikes represent the best entry-level road bike category!

 Are Cheap Road Bikes Worth it?